Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

 ### Mode Selector Switch

-The HDG MEM-GYRO COMP switch, located under a cover, primarily stays in the GYRO COMP position for Gyro Compass type of alignment.
+The HDG MEM-GYRO COMP switch (1), located under a cover, primarily stays in the GYRO COMP position for Gyro Compass type of alignment.
 Switching it to HDG MEM, before turning on the INS, allows, if previously stored, heading memory alignment.